Dealing with the 3 year old sleep regression is frustrating. Learn what to do when your child won’t sleep through the

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Figuring out what to do with the 3-year-old sleep regression is hard, especially when typical parenting advice and tips don’t work.
 Your child might be welcoming a new sibling, or feeling scared of monsters and other night terrors.

 That’s why you need to dig deep and get to the root of the problem.
 This starts with making sure she feels comfortable sleeping alone in her room, drawing on calm and patience so she models your behavior.
 Address issues with separation anxiety, including new changes or milestones she may be going through.

 And finally, take a look not just at the evening hours of sleep, but the entire day.
 You might need to adjust her nap, wake-up, or bedtimes until you find a good balance.

-Now you can say goodbye to bedtime tantrums, walking her back to bed over and over, or trying to sneak out of her room without a peep.
+Now you can say goodbye to bedtime battles, walking her back to bed over and over, or trying to sneak out of her room without a peep.

 p.s.
 Check out How Do Dinosaurs Go to Sleep? by Jane Yolen to help her see sleep in a positive way:

 Get more tips: